wjwat/lhtlhtp.com/content/contributing/built.md

 +++
-title = "Contributing"
-weight = 2
-updated = 2022-03-20
+title = "How the Site is Built" weight = 1 updated = 2022-03-21
 +++

-Here we will try to outline how this site is build, and how you might be able to contribute.
+Here we will try to outline how this site is built, and how you might be able to contribute.
 Not every section will contain a detailed explanation, but instead will link out to relevant sites & pages on the web that should help you understand the technologies that are being used or referenced.

-## How This Site Is Built
+There is a wealth of information to be learned in some of these links so don't feel discouraged if it feels like too much!
+Taking small steps, and firm footing, is always the best path forward if you're unsure.

 We've built {{ lhtlhtp() }} using the [static site generator](https://www.cloudflare.com/learning/performance/static-site-generator/)
 [Zola](https://www.getzola.org/documentation/getting-started/overview/).
 The
 sites content is written with [Markdown](https://en.wikipedia.org/wiki/Markdown) (specifically [CommonMark](https://commonmark.org/)), and is built using HTML templates with [SCSS](https://sass-lang.com/) providing the styling.
-Our goal was to find a spot between flexibility and ease of use, and this page is written with the help of easing your transition into helping {{ repo() }}.
+Our goal is to find a spot between flexibility and ease of use, and this page is written with the intent of easing your transition into helping {{ repo() }}.

 ### Zola